 Incorporating a Fractional Chief Growth Officer in a leadership role is a great option to create context and empower marketing talent.
 Fractional CGOs can set the strategy, identify needed in-house and outsource resources, and define roles and responsibilities that allow younger or more tactical talent to succeed.

-5. Define and watch the right growth marketing metrics.
+5. Define and watch the right profit center marketing metrics.

 It’s easy to get carried away with the idea of fast growth, but if you don’t focus on a small handful of metrics, you can lose sight of what matters in achieving the goal.